Werner Herzog: Early and mid-career: 1962–2005

 His films have been nominated at many other festivals around the world: César Awards (Aguirre, the Wrath of God), Emmy Awards (Little Dieter Needs to Fly), European Film Awards (My Best Fiend) and Venice Film Festival (Scream of Stone and The Wild Blue Yonder).
 In 1987, Herzog and his half-brother Lucki Stipetić won the Bavarian Film Award for Best Producing for the film Cobra Verde.
+In 1999, he released My Best Fiend, a documentary about his tumultuous professional relationship with Kinski, which was screened out of competition at the Cannes Film Festival.
 In 2002, he won the Dragon of Dragons Honorary Award at the Kraków Film Festival.

 Herzog once promised to eat his shoe if Errol Morris completed a film project on pet cemeteries that he had been working on, to challenge and motivate Morris, as he perceived Morris to be incapable of following up on the projects he conceived.
 In 1978, when the film Gates of Heaven premiered, Herzog cooked and publicly ate his shoe; the event was later incorporated into a short documentary, Werner Herzog Eats His Shoe (1980), by Les Blank.
 Herzog suggested that he hoped the act would serve to encourage anyone having difficulty bringing a project to fruition.

 In the winter of 1974, German-French writer Lotte H. Eisner, a friend and mentor of Herzog's since the late 1950s, fell gravely ill.
 Herzog walked from Munich to Paris, believing that she would not die if he did so.
 During these travels, which took him three weeks, he kept a diary that was eventually published as Of Walking in Ice.
 Eight years later, the 87-year-old Eisner allegedly complained to Herzog of her infirmities and told him, "I am saturated with life.
 There is still this spell upon me that I must not diecan you lift it?".
 He says that he agreed to do so, and she died eight days later.